ctokheim/protocol/README.md

 ## Configuration file

-Often methods will have different column names for the p-value/q-values.
-By default these will assume the p-value column name is "pvalue", and the q-value column names is "qvalue".
+Often methods will have different column names for the gene names, p-values, and q-values.
+By default these will assume the gene name column is "gene", thep-value column name is "pvalue", and the q-value column name is "qvalue".
 This can be changed through a YAML configuration file.
 We have already provided you with a template configuration file (config.yaml) in the repository.
 Although, this file can be tweaked and/or further extended for additional methods.
 The configuration file has the following format:

 ```yaml
 METHODNAME: